Decomposition Polyhedra of Piecewise Linear Functions: Introduction

 In this article, we propose a novel perspective on \Cref{problem} making use of polyhedral geometry and prove a number of structural results.
 We then apply our approach to existing decompositions in the literature, as well as to the theory of submodular functions and to the construction of neural networks representing a given CPWL function, serving as an additional motivation.
 Our detailed contributions are outlined as follows.

-\paragraph{Decomposition Polyhedra.}
+\subsubsection{Decomposition Polyhedra.}

-After setting the preliminaries in \Cref{sec:prelims}, \Cref{sec:compatible} presents our new polyhedral approach to \Cref{problem}.
-Instead of aiming for a globally optimal decomposition, we propose to restrict to solutions that are \emph{compatible with a given regular polyhedral complex}~$\PP$.
+After setting the preliminaries in \Cref{sec:prelims} and introducing different ways to represent and study CPWL functions in \Cref{sec:different_perspectives}, \Cref{sec:compatible} presents our new polyhedral approach to \Cref{problem}.
+Instead of aiming for a globally optimal decomposition, we propose to restrict to solutions that are \emph{compatible with a given regular polyhedral complex}~$\complex$.
 In short, this means fixing where the functions $g$ and $h$ may have breakpoints, that is, points where they are not locally linear.
-We prove that the set of solutions to decompose $f$ in a way that is compatible with $\PP$ is a polyhedron $\decomp{\PP}{f}$ that arises as the intersection of two shifted polyhedral cones.
-We call this the \emph{decomposition polyhedron} of $f$ with respect to $\PP$.
-We prove several structural properties of $\decomp{\PP}{f}$.
-Among them, we show that the bounded faces of $\decomp{\PP}{f}$ are exactly those that cannot easily be simplified by subtracting a convex function, and we show that a minimal solution must be a vertex of $\decomp{\PP}{f}$.
-The latter implies a finite procedure to find a minimal decomposition among those that are compatible with $\PP$, by simply enumerating the vertices of $\decomp{\PP}{f}$.
-It also implies that, if only a single vertex exists, then there is a unique minimal decomposition.
+We prove that the set of solutions to decompose $f$ in a way that is compatible with $\complex$ is a polyhedron $\decomp{\complex}{f}$ that arises as the intersection of two shifted polyhedral cones (\Cref{prop:shifted-cones}).
+We call this the \emph{decomposition polyhedron} of $f$ with respect to $\complex$.
+We prove several structural properties of $\decomp{\complex}{f}$.
+Among them, we show that the bounded faces of $\decomp{\complex}{f}$ are exactly those that cannot easily be simplified by subtracting a convex function (\Cref{th:decomp-reduced}), and we show that a minimal solution must be a vertex of $\decomp{\complex}{f}$ (\Cref{th:minimal-vertex}).
+The latter implies a finite procedure to find a minimal decomposition among those that are compatible with $\complex$, by simply enumerating the (potentially many) vertices of $\decomp{\complex}{f}$.
+It also implies that, if there is a unique vertex, then there is a unique minimal decomposition.
 We demonstrate that this is indeed the case for important CPWL functions, e.g., the median function, or those computed by a 1-hidden-layer ReLU network.